londonhackspace/acnode-cl/README.md

 ## So for a user to take a tool out of service:

 Press the button once, quickly, the button will be flashing red/green.

 Hold the button down for a second or so and release.

 The button will go solid red and the tool will be out of service

 ## For a maintainer to access the menu and do nothing:

-press the button once, the button will flash Amber/yellow - the acnode is in add mode press the button again, the button will flash red/yellow - the menu is in take tool out of service mode. press the button again, the button will stop flashing, you have exited the menu
+press the button once, the button will flash Amber/yellow - the acnode is in add mode.

+press the button again, the button will flash red/yellow - the menu is in take tool out of service mode.

+press the button again, the button will stop flashing, you have exited the menu.

 ## For a maintainer to add a card:

-Press the button, it will flash Amber/yellow press the button for 1 sec or so and let it go, the button will go yellow remove the maintainer card. add the card to be added - the button will go orange (invalid card colour) remove the card.
+Press the button, it will flash Amber/yellow

+press the button for 1 sec or so and let it go, the button will go yellow

+remove the maintainer card. add the card to be added - the button will go orange (invalid card colour)

+remove the card.

 The new card should now be added.

-The menu also times out after 60 seconds.